Comfort food: Psychological studies

 Consuming energy-dense, high calorie, high fat, salt or sugar foods, such as ice cream or french fries, may trigger the reward system in the human brain, which gives a distinctive pleasure or temporary sense of emotional elevation and relaxation.
 These feelings can also be induced by psychoactive ingredients found in other foods, such as coffee and chocolate.
 When psychological conditions are present, people often use comfort food to treat themselves.
 Those with negative emotions tend to eat unhealthy food in an effort to experience the instant gratification that comes with it, even if only short-lived.

 One study divided college-students' comfort-food identifications into four categories (nostalgic foods, indulgence foods, convenience foods, and physical comfort foods) with a special emphasis on the deliberate selection of particular foods to modify mood or affect, and indications that the medical-therapeutic use of particular foods may ultimately be a matter of mood-alteration.

 The identification of particular items as comfort food may be idiosyncratic, though patterns are detectable.
 In one study of American preferences, "males preferred warm, hearty, meal-related comfort foods (such as steak, casseroles, and soup) while females instead preferred comfort foods that were more snack related (such as chocolate and ice cream).
 In addition, younger people preferred more snack-related comfort foods compared to those over 55 years of age."
 The study also revealed strong connections between consumption of comfort foods and feelings of guilt.

 Comfort food consumption is seen as a response to emotional stress and, consequently, as a key contributor to the epidemic of obesity in the United States.
 The provocation of specific hormonal responses leading selectively to increases in abdominal fat is seen as a form of self-medication.

 Further studies suggest that consumption of comfort food is triggered in men by positive emotions, and by negative ones in women.
 The stress effect is particularly pronounced among college-aged women, with only 33% reporting healthy eating choices during times of emotional stress.
 For women specifically, these psychological patterns may be maladaptive.

 A therapeutic use of these findings includes offering comfort foods or "happy hour" beverages to anorectic geriatric patients whose health and quality of life otherwise decreases with reduced oral intake.

+Comfort foods provide emotional nutrition in the form of familiar tastes and a sense of security in stressful situations, but when taken in large quantities these foods become addictive and impair a person from engaging in new experiences or meeting challenges head-on.
+A reliance on comfort foods can stifle growth and transition, since the comfort foods are overused during times of transition and distress.
+The foods that people over-consume during stress periods leads to a state of emotional inertia where people may become resistant to necessary change or adaptation.
+This reliance on experience rather than interaction with present or upcoming situations eventually stifles the ability to thrive in fluid situations and inhibits the potential for personal growth.